-Shawn tells us that Denver is a great place for artists; with new new galleries popping up and maker-designer communities thriving, it’s apparently a good place to connect with other creatives.
+Shawn tells me that Denver is a great place for artists; with new new galleries popping up and maker-designer communities thriving, it’s a good place to connect with other creatives.
 Shawn’s own work draws a great deal of influence from his surroundings.
 Having made the move to Denver from New England three years ago, he’s found the energy there very different and found himself able to reflect on his work, changing it up for the better.

 Despite being known almost exclusively for his distinctive acrylic paintings, Shawn hasn’t always been fan of painting.
 ‘As a kid I used to love drawing in my little sketchbooks’ he says.
 ‘When I was nine, in 1993, my Grandmother passed and I was given her oil painting set.
 My family knew that I loved the arts but I hated the experience because I didn’t really know how to use oil paint as a medium.
 I returned to drawing and didn’t try painting again until late high school.
 After being influenced by my professors, I gave it another shot.’